realbakari/Bakari-Mustafa-Site/legal/privacy.md

 This website uses cookies and analytics tools to improve your experience and understand how visitors use the site.
 We do not collect or store personally identifiable data without your explicit consent through form submissions.

-### Analytics and Cookies:
+### Analytics and Cookies

-We use Google Analytics (tracking ID: UA-69813719-2) to analyze website traffic and user behavior.
-Google Analytics collects anonymous information including:
+We use Supabase and Google Analytics to analyze page views, website traffic, and user behavior.

+- **Supabase:** Used to anonymously track page views and popular content for analytics purposes.
+Supabase stores only aggregated page view data; it does not store IP addresses or personally identifiable information.
+- **Google Analytics:** Collects anonymous information including:
   - Pages you visit and time spent on each page
   - Your geographic location (country/city level)
   - Browser type, device type, and screen resolution
   - Referring websites and search terms
   - Click patterns and navigation flow

 Google Analytics uses cookies to track this information.
 These cookies do not contain personally identifiable information.
 You can opt-out of Google Analytics by installing the [Google Analytics Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout).

 For more information on how Google uses data, visit [Google's Privacy Policy](https://policies.google.com/privacy).

-### Information Collection:
+### Information Collection

 We collect information from you when you fill out a form (such as our contact form) or enter information on our website.
 This information may include your name, email address, and any other information you choose to provide.

-We also collect anonymous browsing data through Google Analytics cookies as described above.
+We also collect anonymous browsing data through analytics cookies as described above.
 This helps us understand which content is most valuable to our visitors and how to improve the website experience.

-### Use of Information:
+### Use of Information

 We use the information we collect to: